vodolaz095/goherokuredis/README.md

-if all of this environment values are empty, the default connection string is being used - `redis://:@localhost:6379` - that is equal to connecting to 6373 port of localhost without password - stack settings for running Redis server on localost
+if all of this environment values are empty, the default connection string is being used - `redis://:@localhost:6379` - that is equal to connecting to 6373 port of localhost without password - stack settings for running Redis server on localost Also it is possible to override default setting by providing argument to `Init()` function.

 Basic usage
 =================================